 Bachelor's or Master's degree in Computer Science, Information Technology, or a related field.

-At least 9 years of progressive experience in IT infrastructure, architecture, and cloud computing.
+At least 9 years of progressive experience in software development, architecture & design, and cloud computing.

-with AWS SDKs foror C# or Go Extensive experience designing and implementing AWS solutions, including core services such as EC2, S3, RDS, Lambda, and VPC.
+Development experience with AWS SDKs for backend applications/services in NodeJS or Python or Java or C# or Go is must.

-Strong knowledge of architectural patterns, best practices, and methodologies for building scalable and resilient cloud applications.
+Experience in architecting and designing cloud solutions with strong knowledge of architectural patterns, best practices, and methodologies for building scalable and resilient cloud applications.

-Expertise in cloud security principles, identity and access management (IAM), and data protection techniques in the AWS environment such as encryption at rest and in transit.
+Proficient in cloud security principles and data protection techniques in the AWS environment such as encryption at rest and in transit.

 Demonstrated ability to lead and drive large-scale cloud migration or transformation projects, from assessment and planning to implementation and optimization.